The Best Road Trips Through Germany

 The first leaves turn red and yellow, the nights are already bitterly cold and yes, the tanned skin gradually changes back to its original color.
 You’re right – summer is over!
 The only thing that helps against the annual autumn blues: Pack your bag and look for an adventure!
 But you don’t need to travel to Australia or Costa Rica.
 The German autumn can do much more than just announcing the dreary winter.
 We’ll tell you which corners of Germany you should travel to prolong your summer feelings.

-3-Day-Roadtrip: Short vacation in the Palatinate (85 kilometers)
+3-Day Road Trip in the Palatinate Wine Region (85 kilometers)

 Along the entire route, the best Pinot Blanc and Pinot Gris as well as Riesling wines tempt you to test and stay for a while.
 Finally, the driver is allowed to enjoy a drop of good wine at the House of the German Wine Route in Bockenheim the latest.